chasclane/vmware_7.0_metal/README.md

 if the script fails BEFORE VCSA - a `terraform destroy --auto-approve` is needed to clean it up. if the script fails AFTER VCSA - an additional `terraform apply -auto-approve` should suffice to continue the configuration and complete successfully

+### Connect to the Environment

+There is an L2TP IPsec VPN setup.
+There is an L2TP IPsec VPN client for every platform.
+You'll need to reference your operating system's documentation on how to connect to an L2TP IPsec VPN.

+MAC how to configure L2TP IPsec VPN - https://support.apple.com/guide/mac-help/set-up-a-vpn-connection-on-mac-mchlp2963/mac

+Chromebook how to configure LT2P IPsec VPN - https://support.google.com/chromebook/answer/1282338?hl=en

+Make sure to enable all traffic to use the VPN (aka do not enable split tunneling) on your L2TP client.

+Some corporate networks block outbound L2TP traffic.
+If you are experiening issues connecting, you may try a guest network or personal hotspot.

 ## Cleaning the environement
 To clean up a created environment (or a failed one), run `terraform destroy --auto-approve`.